jake-47/newbook/src/borg-guide.md

-# Borg simple guide for MacOS
+# Borg backup: simple guide for MacOS
 ---
-This guide provides a simple, easy-to-follow directions for non-technical MacOS users to start using Borg Backup (considered by many to be the holy grail of backups) and avoid siftting through cluttered and confusing documentation.

-It's interesting that the amount of information lay people need to benefit from complex apps, is actually not much.
-Borg's documentation is extensive, and most likely written by devs for for non-technical-users.
+As one smart guy once said, "There are two kinds of people in the world: those who have lost data, and those who will."
+Don't wait till you feel the pain of losing crucial data.
+Make backups periodically, in at least two pendrives, once a day or once a week, and definitely before you have to change your laptop.
+> **Warning:** Lose your password, and your backups are gone forever.
+Write it down carefully, keep redudancies, and store safely.

 ## Create backup
 This section is all you will need on a regular basis to create backups.
 It's only when you get yourself a new laptop will you need the other sections.

-> **Note**: Make backups periodically, in both pendrives, once a day or once a week, and definitely before you have to change your laptop.

 1. Open the terminal (Press *CMD* and *Spacebar*, and search for "terminal").
 2. Keep pressing the up arrow until you see the command below, and hit *Enter*.
 If you can't find the command, then copy the command below, and paste it in the terminal (press *CMD* and *V*).